ximenesyuri/ximenesyuri.com/content/libs/typed/index.md

 2. using those custom types as type hints for _typed functions_;
 3. checking the type hints at runtime.

+# Code

+The library code is freely available in [github](https://github.com/ximenesyuri/typed).

 # Install

 With `pip`: